 Most people know the Budweiser/Anheuser-Busch Clydesdales, of course.
 Currently, several teams tour throughout North America.
 The sight of a rumbling wagon weighing several tons, pulled by an eight-horse Clydesdale hitch in gleaming harness, is unforgettable.
 The first team was formed in the 1930s, and they have made appearances at many public events.

 Records of Clydesdales have been maintained all the way back to the early 1800s.
-The lineage of one filly born in 1806 could be traced back to a large black stallion that had been bred from a large Flemish stallion and a Scottish mare—and nearly every Clydesdale alive bears that filly's genes, owing to the black
+The lineage of one filly born in 1806 could be traced back to a large black stallion that had been bred from a large Flemish stallion and a Scottish mare—and nearly every Clydesdale alive bears that filly's genes.

 Is the Clydesdale Right for You?